colin-dumitru/F.js/README.md

 > So at it's core, F.js is just another functional library.
 But the real power comes when you combine reactive programming with streams.

 Streams are nothing more than promises which can resolve multiple times.
 You can either push or consume values from a stream, all done asynchronously.
-This enabled you to write more modular async code, by passing values through streams and not callbacks.
+This enables you to write more modular async code, by passing values through streams and not callbacks.

-This next examples takes a search query from an input element and displays a list of images which match the given query, all done using streams.
+This next example takes a search query from an input element and displays a list of images which match the given query, all done using streams.

 > Stream example ([RUN](http://codepen.io/colin-dumitru/pen/XJNNPJ))